omarharoun/MindWeb/README.md

-# MindWeb - Enhanced Knowledge Management Web App
+# MindWeb - Knowledge Management Web App

 A powerful web application for creating and managing your personal knowledge web with AI integration and interactive learning features.